86 billion dollars.

 You can make your own Magnesium oil from Magnesium flakes and distilled water, and you can buy a good Magnesium oil, like this one.

-2. Lower Back Traction
+2. Lumbar Traction

 Best for: Bulging disc, herniated disc, Sciatica, pinched nerves, Degenerative Disc Disease.

-Low back traction, also known as spinal decompression, has been used for thousands of years and can provide near instant lumbar pain relief, especially for disc and nerve-related back pain.
+Low back traction, also known as spinal decompression, has been used for thousands of years and can provide near-instant lumbar pain relief, especially for disc and nerve-related back pain.

 Traction instantly removes pressure placed on your nerves where they exit the vertebrae (when you have bulging/herniated disc/Sciatica).